 “Hey!”
 Gilbert snapped.
 “What are you doing?!”

 Weingartner looked away from Nico to find Werner on his knees and shoving two fingers down his throat.
 Gilbert tried to jerk him back up to a stand but was pushed aside.
 And then, Werner puked.
 Bile splashed out onto the floor along with a collection of other things that rattled hollow and heavy.
 Pushing the bile to the side, Werner gathered the objects hastily.
 He held one up to the light while shoving the others into his pocket.
-A metal band lined with glass tubing glinted in the dull overhead lights.
+A metal band lined with thick glass tubing glinted in the dull overhead lights.
 A proto-conductor ring.